 Volleyball translation is a go-to activity for many teachers that have been to TPRS workshops.
 Essentially, students pair up and take turns reading and translating a text, helping each other when they get stuck on a word.
 It is an excellent activity for students and the teacher alike to check and confirm students’ comprehension of a text, and it is a decent review of the story.
 That being said, volleyball translation is not one of my favorite activities.
-I’ll explain why, and then I’ll give more complete instructions for the activity.
+Read about it, try it out, and decide for yourself!

 - Move around your seats so that there are pairs of two chairs all around the room.
 (If you have tables that seat two students, this is easy!)
 If possible, arrange them in a way that will allow for a logical, easy rotation from pair to pair.

 - Give each student a copy of a text in the target language.

 - With a student seated in each chair, assign the person in the left-most chair as Student A and the right-most chair as Student B.